 Tinnitus (TIN-ih-tus) is the perception of noise being heard in the ear or ears.
 It is estimated that up to 20% or more of Americans experience tinnitus.
-It is often described as a high-pitched ringing noise, but can also sound like roaring, clicking, hissing, humming, or buzzing. is often described as a ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
+It is often described as a high-pitched ringing noise, but can also sound like roaring, clicking, hissing, humming, or buzzing.
 It may be soft or loud, high pitched or low pitched.
 You might hear it in either one or both ears.
 The vast majority of tinnitus is not an actual sound - it is the perception of a sound - the brain's interpretation of an abnormal nerve signal.
 Although bothersome, tinnitus is often associated with other conditions, especially hearing loss, or a circulatory system disorder so it is important to have it evaluated.
 Tinnitus can worsen with age but, for many people, tinnitus can improve with treatment.

 Your doctor will examine your ears, head and neck to look for possible causes of tinnitus and will conduct tests.